 Thus, the belief “If I go to McDonald’s, I will be loved” is firmly anchored from a very young age.

 I always wanted to eat at a fast food restaurant at least once a month.
 And even if I came out disgusted, wondering what I could find in that food, I would still go back.
 It wasn’t until I removed my unconscious belief that I was able to put an end to the hamburger and fries craving.

 Follow the others

-As a survival instinct, we tend to unconsciously follow what others do.
+As a survival instinct, I tend to unconsciously follow what others do.

 This is why if a sheep jumps in, the rest of the flock will follow.

 Of course, it is not as extreme for human beings.

 However, if there is a queue in front of the Louis Vuitton shop, it is probably because there are some excellent deals inside.

 Behind, there is the fear of being different.

 Need for consistency